Q42/homepage-van-je-huis/src/frontend/README.md

 Creating a new component:

-1. Create your component: `npm run plop [name of your component]`
-2. Run Storybook: `npm run storybook`
+1. Run Storybook: `npm run storybook`
-3. Now you can see your component in Storybook
+2. Now you can see your component in Storybook
-4. Start building!
+3. Start building!

 ### Browser & device support